 What do users think recently?

-Recent user voice shows a upset sentiment.
-Users appreciate the core tracking concept provides motivation for users to maintain their daily activity goals, but report inaccurate step and heart point counting causes significant frustration during daily activity tracking sessions and syncing failures with external health platforms prevent data consolidation across the user device ecosystem.
+Review voice lately leans upset.
+Users appreciate the core tracking concept provides motivation for users to maintain their daily activity goals, but report inaccurate step and heart point counting causes significant frustration during daily activity tracking sessions.

 What Users Love